I-GUIDE/data-catalog-archive/schema/core.md

 ### Language

-The [Schema:inLanguage](https://schema.org/inLanguage) property can be used to encode the language in which the content of the record is expressed.
+The [Schema:inLanguage](https://schema.org/inLanguage) property can be used to encode the language in which the record's content is expressed.
 Language codes from the [IETF BCP 47 standard]() should be used for this encoding.
 For most records, it is anticipated that this will be "en-US".

 ``` json